 The Puget Sound is facing a shortage of available, affordable housing creating an obstacle for residents to access jobs, education, and essential services.
-To date, there are more than 3,100 housing units, including more than 2,300 units as affordable, in various stages of creation with Sound Transit development partners.
+To date, Sound Transit has nearly 3,500 housing units, including almost 2,700 units as affordable, in various stages of creation with its development partners.
 Sound Transit supports legislative efforts to support transit-oriented development through zoning and parking reforms, expanding affordable housing resources like Washington State's Housing Trust Fund and the federal Low-Income Housing Tax Credit program, resourcing building local infrastructure to support redevelopment, and other solutions to support efforts to meet the Puget Sound region's housing and community development needs.